 CBT interventions typically target our behaviours and thoughts with the aim of improving our feelings.
 When treating depression, for example, ruminative thoughts and self-critical judgements are challenged, while behaviours that improve mood (such as exercise, self-care and socializing) are encouraged.
 When treating anxiety, behaviours that lessen the physiological arousal that accompanies anxiety (such as breathing and relaxation exercises) are practiced while realistic and calming thoughts are used to challenge unproductive worrying.
 Mindfulness based interventions are often integrated with CBT to help build awareness and to ground yourself in the present, rather than ruminating about the past or worrying about the future.

-Whether delivered in one on one sessions, group sessions or virtual sessions, CBT has been proven to be an effective treatment for a number of mental health conditions, including depression, anxiety, post-traumatic stress, insomnia, addictions, and disordered eating.
-At Campanula Psychological Services, we collaborate with our clients to design and implement CBT interventions to target the issues that hold them back from meeting their mental health goals.
+Whether delivered in one on one sessions, group sessions or virtual sessions, CBT has been proven to be an effective treatment for a number of mental health conditions, including depression, anxiety, post-traumatic stress, insomnia, and disordered eating.
+At Campanula Psychological Services, we collaborate with our clients to design and implement CBT interventions to target the issues that hold you back from meeting your mental health goals.

 Campanula Psychological Services offers 30 minute consultations free of charge.
 Book a consultation for an opportunity to discuss your needs and determine your comfort level with the virtual environment, or contact with questions or comments.